Understanding Silent Divorce: Signs, Implications, and Next Steps

 Calmness and silence are usually the last words most people would use to describe a traditional divorce --- heated arguments and emotional outbursts are more what comes to mind.
 For example, maybe one partner’s infidelity led to divorce.
 But for couples experiencing what’s known as a “silent divorce,” it’s the palpable effects of silence, not visible wreckage, that implodes the marriage.

-“Silent divorce” (sometimes called "invisible divorce" or "quite divorce") is a new term that’s used to describe a situation where the emotional connection between partners slowly dwindles away without obvious turmoil or conflict.
+“Silent divorce” (sometimes called "invisible divorce" or "quiet divorce") is a new term that’s used to describe a situation where the emotional connection between partners slowly dwindles away without obvious turmoil or conflict.
 The couple doesn't get a legal divorce, and often continue to share the same home.
 But the emotional connection and commitment that define a marriage are gone.

 When this happens, one spouse typically feels caught off guard because they were completely unaware of how much the marriage has deteriorated.
 But although it might feel like the divorce came out of the blue, the signals of trouble are often there before any formal separation.